Updated: 12/23/25

 It was also Gronk hired as a spokesman for Tide laundry detergent to promote a program so kids stopped swallowing Tide Pods as a form of entertainment.
 This apparently had to happen in our society.
 Our kids should now listen to Gronk to cure their craving for an unnecessary rinse cycle that involves a stomach pump.

 The Tampa Zoo named its new-born one-horned rhinos “Gronk” in his honor.
-He had his own cereal, hot sauce and Monster Energy drink.
-He pitched an ice-shaking device on “Shark Tank” with his brothers.
+A thoroughbred horse named Gronkowski, after him because of its 6-foot-5 stature, would have run in the 2018 Kentucky Derby (it was scratched because of a fever) but it finished second in the ’18 Belmont Stakes at 24-to-1 odds.
+Gronk pitched an ice-shaking device on “Shark Tank” with his brothers.
 He was on Fox’s “The Masked Singer” and hosted WrestleMania 36.

-From Fox’s NFL pregame show on the lot in Century City, Gronk chops it up live with Howie Long, Michael Strahan, Terry Bradshaw and whomever else is left around there.
-Whatever makes Howie come out of his pair of slip-on Sketchers.
-For all we know, Gronk was up all night preparing his ad libs between mock-tequila shots.
+There’s also his latest foray into Fox’s NFL pregame show in Century City, where Gronk chops it up live with Howie Long, Michael Strahan, Terry Bradshaw and whomever else is left around there.

 Partying, it seems, also made Gronk a better player, as People magazine once documented it.

-His most long-lasting SoCal appearances came in a toxic Netflix-sponsored celebrity roast for Brady in 2024 at the Forum right next door to SoFi Stadium.
-Roast host Nikki Glaser crafted the most quotable line from the night: “Tom also lost $30 million in crypto.
+Perhaps Gronk’s greatest SoCal appearance was being on a toxic Netflix-sponsored celebrity roast for Brady in 2024, which took place at the Inglewood Forum right next door to SoFi Stadium.
+Roast host Nikki Glaser crafted the most quotable line from the night: “Tom lost $30 million in crypto.
 Tom, how did you fall for that?
 I mean, even Gronk was like, ‘Me know that not real money.’
-Gronk actually just does bit coin, where he just chews on a handful of nickles.”
+Gronk actually does bit coin, where he just chews on a handful of nickles.”

-In 2023, the then-titled Starco Brands LA Bowl Hosted by Gronk began when Gronk was among a group of folks called the New Directions Veterans Choir that sang a version of the National Anthem that would have made Roseanne Barr proud.
+In 2023, the then-Starco Brands LA Bowl Hosted by Gronk officially began when Gronk was among a group of folks called the New Directions Veterans Choir that sang a version of the National Anthem.
+The game also introduced a new official beverage: Gronk’s Cooler.
+It was a mix of bourbon, strawberry lemonade and topped off by vodka-infused whipped cream.
+Whatever fit into Gronk’s plant-based dietary needs.

 A Sports Illustrated post sized it up this way: As documented in the 2003 holiday comedy Elf, the best way to spread Christmas cheer is singing loud for all to hear.
 No carols were in store, but Rob Gronknowski took Will Ferrell’s mantra literally on Saturday night in Los Angeles, helping to ring in Bowl Season by singing the national anthem …